AGPT registrar training handbook

 We may withdraw you for the following reasons, as per the Withdrawal Policy:

-• you’re unable to maintain appropriate AHPRA general registration throughout the program
+• you’re unable to maintain appropriate Ahpra general registration throughout the program

 • addenda have been added to your medical registration which restrict your ability to continue in the program.

-• if you can’t meet your program time requirements
+• not meeting your program time requirements

 • if you’re on an accepted temporary Australian visa but don’t obtain permanent residency or citizenship of Australia or New Zealand prior to completion of training.

 A decision to withdraw you from the program can be disputed as per the Dispute, Reconsideration and Appeals Policy.
 You must lodge a dispute within 20 business days of the date of withdrawal or the date of receiving the notification.
-If no dispute is raised, we will proceed with the withdrawal process.
+If no dispute is raised, we'll proceed with the withdrawal process.

 You can’t be reinstated on the program unless the decision to withdraw you has been overturned through the processes in the Dispute, Reconsideration and Appeals Policy.